May Drop Jewar Project If Farmers Don't Hand Over Land, Says Official

 When the Union Civil Aviation Ministry gave an in-principle approval for a second airport in the national capital in Jewar on April 23, it did far more than only boosting the government’s air connectivity plans.
+The environment ministry on June 12 gave its clearance to the project.

 By March next year, the work on the construction site might start.
 To ensure that, the UP government has approved the setting up of a joint venture company to acquire land required to develop the first phase of the airport projects.
 Entities that are part of the JV are the state government (37.5% share), the Noida Authority (37.5%), the Greater Noida Authority and (12.5%) the Yamuna Expressway Industrial Development Authority (12.5%).